-NURSERY - A commercial operation devoted to the raising and/or selling of trees, ornamental shrubs, flowers, houseplants, and vegetable plants for transplanting wherein the preponderance of the growing operation is out-of-doors.
-Contrast with "Greenhouse, Commercial."
+NURSERY - A commercial operation devoted to the raising and sale, some or all of which include retail sales, of trees, ornamental shrubs, flowers, houseplants and vegetable plants for transplanting, along with the wholesale and/or retail sale of ancillary supplies, wherein the preponderance of the growing operation is done outdoors.
+A Nursery shall not include an operation which is otherwise permitted under the Pennsylvania Right to Farm Act.
+(Contrast with Greenhouse, Commercial) (Amended by Ordinance No. 22-01, 08/01/22)

 NURSING, REST OR RETIREMENT HOMES - Facilities designed for the housing, boarding and dining associated with some level of nursing care, including a building or a group of buildings designed and used specifically for the residence and care of aged or infirm persons, which can include one (1) type of residential facility or a continuum of care, including retirement communities, assisted care facilities, continuing care facilities, skilled and intermediate care facilities, and health care centers in conjunction with residential facilities.
-(Amended by Ordinance No. 19-03, 06/03/2019)
+(Amended by Ordinance No. 19-03, 06/03/19)